danielsussa/resume/README.md

 ## Profile

+Experienced Web Developer adept in all stages of advanced web development.
+Knowledgeable in architecture design, testing, and better code practices.
+Bringing forth expertise in all end-to-end proccess of web systems.
+Proficient in an assortment of technologies, including Java, Golang,  Angular, VueJS, Docker, CI/CD techniques and scalability using Kubernetes.
+Able to effectively self-manage during independent projects, as well as collaborate in a team setting.

 * 6 years of experience using JAVA.
 * 6 years of experience in frontend framework like Angular and VueJS, and pure JS/HTML/STYLE way.
 * 4 years working with Golang programming.